dieharders/ai-text-server/README.md

 ### /v1/services/api

-Gets all parameters for making calls to the homebrew api.
+Gets all parameters for making calls to the OpenBrew api.

 ### /v1/text/load